gather-data/gather-public/content/docs/setting-up.md

     <source src="/assets/add-module.mp4" />
 </video>

 Just enter the name for the Module (ex.
-Customer Contact Information, Orders, Payments, Salesforce Account Information, etc.) and select the data source from the Connections you've already added.
+Customer Contact Information, Orders, Payments, Salesforce Account Information, etc.) and select the data source from the integrations you've already added.

 Repeat this step as needed for each Module you want to see on each View.